blu3mania/disk-space-monitor/README.md

      * Desktop notifications are shown to the user on desktop.
 For example, on Windows 10 it uses Windows Toast notification.

-       **Note 1**, this only works when running in standalone mode instead of as a system service.
+       **Note**, this only works when running in standalone mode instead of as a system service.

-       **Note 2**, since the notifier uses Snoretoast for Windows Toast notification, a new app "Snoretoast" will be registered on Start menu if using this feature on Windows, and all notifications will appear to be from that app.
    * email defines options for email notifications.
      * format is the email format.
 It can be either "html" or "text". "html" is the default value.
      * subject is the email subject.
 You can use these macros in the defined value: